 Turkey breast can be baked at anywhere between 350 and 400 F. Either way you go, the higher the temperature the less time it will take.
 Make sure to test doneness with a thermometer.
 If you don’t have one, pierce the thickest part of the breast with a knife and ensure that there aren’t any pink liquids flowing out.

 Thawing a turkey breast is simple.
 Plan ahead and allow it to thaw in the fridge at least one day ahead.
 Assuming the turkey breast is between 3-5lbs.
 Anything larger may take longer than 24 hours to thaw.
 Don’t forget to place it in a dish to prevent leaks in your fridge.

-Rule of thumb is: use your favorite seasonings.
+A rule of thumb: use your favorite seasonings.
 Your marinade or seasonings should have some herbs, olive oil, garlic, and salt and pepper.

 Pat dry the turkey breast using a paper towel.
 If you prefer not to marinade the breast in a Ziploc bag, then place the turkey breast in an oven-safe dish, add olive oil, your seasonings, garlic, lemons, salt, and pepper.
 Using your fingers, distribute the seasoning all over the breast and then place it in the oven.

-Side dish recipes to try with this oven-roasted turkey breast recipe:
+Side dishes to Serve with this turkey breast

 - Garlic Mashed Cauliflower